 If I am not eating seafood or dairy, how can I get my iodine?

 You can get your essential iodine from sea vegetables like laver, alaria, or dulse.
 Dulse are flakes that can be sprinkled on to your food.
 Kelp also contains iodine, but it actually contains too much iodine, which is not beneficial, and so it should be heeded with caution.
-It is also recommended to avid hijiki or hiziki which contains high levels of arsenic.
+It is also recommended to avoid hijiki or hiziki which contains high levels of arsenic.
 But if you are a fan of sushi, then incorporating iodine in to your diet shouldn't be that difficult by using nori sheets.

 What is recommended?